stormdotcom/Low-Level-Design-LLD-/Readme.md

 # SOLID Principles, Dependency Injection, OOPs Sample Code

-Sample code demonstrating SOLID principles and Dependency Injection, OOPs Sample Code implemented in both Java and JavaScript.
+Sample code demonstrating SOLID principles and Dependency Injection, OOPs Sample Code implemented in both Java and JavaScript/TypeScript.

 ## Introduction

 SOLID is an acronym for five design principles intended to make software designs more understandable, flexible, and maintainable. emphasizing the decoupling of high-level modules from low-level modules by introducing an abstraction layer between them.

-This repository contains sample code illustrating each of the SOLID principles and Dependency Injection, OOPs in both Java and JavaScript.
+This repository contains sample code illustrating each of the SOLID principles and Dependency Injection, OOPs in both Java and JavaScript/TypeScript.

 ### SOLID Principles: Guidelines for Better Software Systems